Tosoks67/SALG-Application-/README.md

 is a tool for all my fellow **DoS officers and TRT operatives** which includes the following:
   - Quota and Total Time management,
   - Total Time on-site calculator, ***(You still have to add that 1 hour if affected by DS)***
-  - Permament Notes, *(Notes that appear every time you make a log)*
+  - Permanent Notes, *(Notes that appear every time you make a log)*
   - Activity Log Generator, *(Kind of the main thing)*
   - Quota Hiding
-  - TRT ranks
+  - The entirety of DoS *(And TRT)* and MTF ranks
-  - Customizable format
+  - Customizable format and prefixes

 # Usage

-### SALG (Application) has multiple files, so you pretty much have to store it inside a folder.

 ## Setup
 ![Setup Process](img/setup.png)